Here are two simple Language of Listening® coaching skills that can turn any challenging moment with a child or teen into a rewarding one.

 SWYS: “You wish there were people there you knew.
 Then it would be fun.”

-Notice how this level of understanding moves the child from feeling resistant, defensive, or selfish, toward their greatness – enjoying the company of others?
-When you make the case for the child, the child doesn’t have to make it themselves.
+Notice how this level of understanding moves your child from feeling resistant, defensive, or selfish, toward their greatness — enjoying the company of others?
+When you make your child’s case for them, they don’t have to make it themselves.
 Defensiveness and resistance fall away.

-If there’s a boundary like, “You have to go,” you simply state it in a matter-of-fact way and open up problem-solving by returning to what the child wants in the CAN DO statement:
+If there’s a boundary like, “You have to go,” you simply state it matter-of-factly and open up problem-solving by returning to what your child wants in the CAN DO statement:

-Even when you know a boundary is coming, the purpose of validating what the child actually wants/wishes at the outset is not to manipulate; it is to help you truly step into the the child’s point of view and open communication so you can better understand their perception of the situation.
+Even when you know a boundary is coming, the purpose of validating what your child actually wants/wishes at the outset is not to manipulate; it is to help you truly step into your child’s point of view and open communication so you can better understand their perception of the situation.
 Understanding helps you get on their side and support them in the problem-solving THEY need to do to overcome the challenge THEY are facing.

 Validating other complaints might sound like this: